 We are pleased to share our plans for the future in the attached Towering Achievements document.
-We have broadly defined our organization as we imagine it evolving over the next five years.
+We have broadly defined our organization as we imagine it evolving over 2013-2018.
 Ultimately we exist to be of service to you so your ideas and involvement have been, and continue to be, essential.

 Statement of values